Seeing Through the MiRAGE: Evaluating Multimodal Retrieval Augmented Generation: TextRAG Metrics

-\paragraph{Nugget Coverage} is the proportion of nugget questions correctly answered by the report, aggregated over sentences.
-This is similar to \acle's Claim Recall, but focused on recall of QA pairs rather than claims.
-To transition this to our task, we generate questions from the subclaims with an LLM to create nuggets.
-The underlying implementation of Nugget Coverage does not need any modification, as the checking if a nugget is recalled by a prediction is independent of the source modality.
+\paragraph{Nugget Coverage} is the proportion of nugget questions correctly answered by the predicted text, aggregated over sentences.
+This is similar to \acle's Claim Recall, but focused on recall of QA pairs rather than of subclaims.
+Since nugget coverage requires only these nuggets and the generated text for assessment, the only thing needed for our evaluation is to create the collection of nuggets.

-\paragraph{Sentence Support} is the proportion of predicted sentences attested by \emph{each} of their citations. \autoargue \cite{walden-etal-2025-auto} implements this for a single citation in a sentence at a time, which we follow.
-However, Sentence Support faces the same issue as \acle from a factuality perspective, needing to verify multi-premise sentences against the information sources.
+\paragraph{Sentence Support} is the proportion of predicted sentences attested individually by each of their citations.
+In focusing on sentences rather than subclaims, Sentence Support runs into the same challenge as \acle's Citation Quality evaluation in having to simultaneously assess the support of multiple subclaims expressed by a single sentence.

-\ragas \cite{es-etal-2024-ragas} looks to evaluate three qualities of predictions: faithfulness to the context, the relevance of the prediction to the information need, and the relevance of the context to the information need.
-To assess these qualities, \citet{es-etal-2024-ragas} introduce Faithfulness, Answer Relevance, and Context Relevance.
-Note, context in \ragas is the sources used to generate the prediction.
+\ragas \cite{es-etal-2024-ragas} evaluates three dimensions of predicted text quality: faithfulness to the retrieved context (Faithfulness), relevance of the text to an information need (Answer Relevance), and relevance of the retrieved context to the information need (Context Relevance).

-\paragraph{Faithfulness} To evaluate faithfulness to the context, \ragas introduces Faithfulness.
-In Faithfulness, statements, decomposed from longer sentences, are compared against the context for a binary judgment of support.
-To transition Faithfulness to multimodality, we first interpret statements and their decomposition as subclaims decomposed in claim decomposition.
-Then, we compare the subclaims against the video content.

-Like \acle, Faithfulness encounters issues in the evaluation of support \emph{if} multiple sources are used in generation.
-However, unlike \acle, Faithfulness is not explicitly defined to evaluate the concatenation of sources.
-Thus, we modify the support judgment to be between a single subclaim and single video from the context.

-\paragraph{Answer Relevance} To evaluate Answer Relevance, \ragas first takes the prediction and uses an LLM to generate a possible query that was asked to generate the response.
-Then, this predicted query is compared against the actual query using an embedding model.
-Answer Relevance requires no modification to transition to multimodality, as the generation of a query and comparison between two queries is independent of the modality.

-\paragraph{Context Relevance} To evaluate Context Relevance, \ragas computes a score for each source in the context as $\frac{\text{extracted sentences}}{\text{total sentences}}$, where the numerator is the number of extracted sentences releated to the query from the source.
-However, transitioning this metric to multimodality is challenging.
-Unlike text, multimodal content does not have explicit sentences and images and videos are abundant in information.
-To transition Context Relevance to multimodality, we extract information from the video related to the query and elicit a detailed summary from a VLM to simulate the denominator.